Lady Caroline Lamb: Youth and education

-As a small child she was considered delicate and for her health spent much time in the country.
-She travelled with her mother and other family to Italy, where she made an agonizing recovery from an illness caused by worms that nearly ended her life.
-After returning with her mother to England, she rejoined a lively menage of children who lived at Devonshire House and Roehampton, her cousins, the children of William Cavendish, 5th Duke of Devonshire: by his first marriage, to Lady Georgiana Spencer, three children, Lady Georgiana ("Little G"), Lady Harriet Cavendish ("Hary-o"), and Lord Hartington ("Hart", later the 6th Duke of Devonshire); and by his mistress and second wife, Lady Elizabeth Foster, two children, Augustus Clifford and Caroline St Jules, later wife of George Lamb (politician and writer).
-During childhood, she became particularly close to Lady Harriet, who was only three months older.
-Her behaviour grew increasingly troublesome to her family, she experimented with sedatives like laudanum and had a special governess to control her.
+As a small child, Lamb was considered delicate and for her health spent much time in the country.
+She travelled with her mother and other family to Italy, where she recovered from an illness caused by worms that nearly ended her life.
+After returning with her mother to England, she rejoined a lively group of children who lived at Devonshire House and Roehampton, her cousins, the children of William Cavendish, 5th Duke of Devonshire: by his first marriage, to Lady Georgiana Spencer, three children, Lady Georgiana ("Little G"), Lady Harriet Cavendish ("Hary-o"), and Lord Hartington ("Hart", later the 6th Duke of Devonshire); and by his mistress and second wife, Lady Elizabeth Foster, two children, Augustus Clifford and Caroline St Jules, later wife of George Lamb.

+During childhood, she became particularly close to Lady Harriet, who was three months older than her.
+Her behaviour reportedly grew increasingly troublesome to her family, and she experimented with sedatives like laudanum and had a special governess to control her.

-Lady Morgan reported in her memoirs that Lady Caroline told her that she had grown up as a tomboy, and was quite unable to read or write until adolescence.
+Lady Morgan reported in her memoirs that Lady Caroline told her that she had grown up as a tomboy and was unable to read or write until adolescence.

-As a child Lady Caroline considered being able to wash a dog one of her most satisfying accomplishments.
-While many scholars have accepted this (and other melodramatic claims made by Lady Morgan) at face value, published works of correspondence about her family members make it extremely unlikely.
-The grandmother she shared with her Cavendish cousins, the formidable Dowager Lady Spencer, was zealously dedicated to promoting education, and later employed their governess as her own companion.
-This governess was Miss Selina Trimmer, the daughter of Mrs Sarah Trimmer, a well-known and respected author of moral tales for children.
+As a child, Lady Caroline considered being able to wash a dog one of her most satisfying accomplishments.
+While many scholars have accepted that (and other melodramatic claims made by Lady Morgan), published works of correspondence about her family members make it extremely unlikely.

+The grandmother she shared with her Cavendish cousins, the Dowager Lady Spencer, was zealously dedicated to promoting education and later employed their governess as her own companion.
+The governess was Miss Selina Trimmer, the daughter of Mrs Sarah Trimmer, a well-known and respected author of moral tales for children.
 She taught them an extensive curriculum, considerably beyond mere literacy.
-There is a published letter Lady Caroline wrote on 31 October 1796 (just before her eleventh birthday) that not only demonstrates her literacy, but shows a merciless wit and talent for mimicry.
+There is a published letter that Lady Caroline wrote on 31 October 1796, just before her eleventh birthday, that demonstrates her literacy and shows a merciless wit and talent for mimicry.

 Lady Caroline was exceptionally well educated at home.
 She also attended a school in Hans Place, Knightsbridge, London, the successor to Reading Abbey Girls' School, where she was taught by Frances Arabella Rowden.
-Rowden was not only a published poet, but, according to another pupil, Mary Russell Mitford, "she had a knack of making poetesses of her pupils".
+Rowden was a published poet, and according to another pupil, Mary Russell Mitford, "she had a knack of making poetesses of her pupils".

-In her early adult years, Lady Caroline not only wrote prose and poetry, but also took to sketching portraiture.
-These courtly skills stood her in good stead.
-She spoke French and Italian fluently, was skilled at Greek and Latin, and also enjoyed music and drama.
+In her early adult years, Lady Caroline wrote prose and poetry, and took to sketching portraiture.
+She spoke French and Italian fluently, was skilled at Greek and Latin and enjoyed music and drama.